 Strikingly – Website builder for landing pages.
 Ideal for the validation process.

 Themeforest – The biggest template and themes marketplace.

-Codecademy – Interactive platform for learning to code for free.
+Codecademy – An interactive platform for learning to code for free.

 ImageOptim – Optimize images take up less space and load faster.

-Learning online is certainly one of the crucial digital skills that can help you to reach the next level.
+Learning online is undoubtedly one of the crucial digital skills that can help you to reach the next level.
 As Ev Williams says, “there’s always another level.”
-You can learn in so many ways.
-Books, documentaries, one on one mentoring, conferences, trial and error and so on.
+You can learn in so many ways: books, documentaries, one on one mentoring, conferences, trial and error and so on.

 Start reading faster and dedicate more time for reading.
 In the past year, I began to promote reading.
 It is one of the most powerful ways to access hundreds of years of experience, research, and wisdom from the world’s greatest minds.

 Develop a desire for self-education.
 Read biographies of the people who inspire you.
 Research how they learn and dedicate time for self-education.

 Understand your weaknesses.
 Develop self-awareness and understand your strengths and weaknesses.
 Don’t forget to learn general basics but keep your focus on mastering your core digital skills.